aryang117/colorApp/README.md

 # ColorApp
-A Flutter application that lets the you create beautiful solid and gradient colors on the fly.
+A Flutter application that lets you create beautiful solid and gradient colors on the fly.

 Using this app you can create -
 - Beautiful Solid Colors.